 If you want to enjoy the short 20-minute hike in from the alternate parking lot, know that it is up to the far right of the lake as you are driving in, so always stay right and head up the hill.
 You will then walk down to the lake.
 There was a gravel parking lot and a sign here.
 I’ve pictured that below the map for your reference.

 There are several options for how to reach the lake and how to enjoy the journey there.
 I will detail them below.
 I took option two, which is the experience you will see in this blog.
 I can’t speak from experience for the other routes/options.

-- 2. Park in the second-closest parking lot and enjoy the 30-minute walk (sign says 40-minutes) down to the lake viewpoint and then down the winding trail to the lakeside.
+- 2. Park in the second-closest parking lot and enjoy the 30-minute walk (the sign says 40 minutes) down to the lake viewpoint and then down the winding trail to the lakeside.
 This is what I did.

 - 4. Take the 18km hiking trail from Zwischenflüh Post, which passes by Meniggrund on the way to Seebergsee.
 This route is 900m of incline.

 There are also lots of other trails from different directions to reach the lake but those are the four most common.

 The drive up to Seebergsee was incredible with a narrow winding road leading you up into the mountains.
 It’s hardly wide enough for two cars as we constantly stopped to send half our car off the road to allow people to pass.
 The scenery became more and more incredible as we slowly wound our way up to 1900m of altitude by the time we reached the parking lot.
 The drive itself was worth the visit to Seebergsee.

 We parked the car in the top parking lot.
 Here we found a sign that said it was a 40-minute journey to Seebergsee Lake.
 It was more of a walk through a field than a hike and after 15 minutes we found ourselves at the entrance to the trail down for Seebergsee.